 - Whiteboard Explainers: High Quality & Animated Whiteboard Explainer Videos at Affordable Prices.
 Clients: NSCAA, NAPA, CASK

-- Wienot Films: Explainer videos, whiteboard animation, editing and production.
+- Wienot Films: Explainer video company which delivers videos, whiteboard animation, editing and production services.

 - Wooshii: Find an animator or video-maker for your explainer or demo video.
 Free e-book.
 Clients: Google, ebay, Unilever